-- I ask again: why the fuck is Kyle still on the show???
+- I ask again: why the hell is Kyle still on the show???

 - It looks like Kyle will be playing loser guy #87493 of his tenure, frankly still baffled that he didn’t leave with Beck.

-- To say something nice, I’m loving how the show is having interracial couples in many pieces without pointing it out, treating it as a normal thing, which helps at the end to normalize it.
+- To say something nice, I’m loving how the show is having interracial couples in many pieces without pointing it out, treating it as a normal thing instead of making dumb jokes.